Paul E. Menoher

 Paul Edwin Menoher Jr. (20 July 1939 – 7 September 2020) was a U.S. Army officer.

-Menoher earned a bachelor of arts degree in political science from the University of California, Berkeley in 1961 and later received a master's degree in international relations from George Washington University.
+Menoher earned a Bachelor of Arts degree in political science from the University of California, Berkeley in 1961 and later received a master's degree in international relations from George Washington University.

 From 15 September 1989 to 27 July 1993, Menoher, served as Chief of the Military Intelligence Corps, commanding AIA and later the U.S. Army Intelligence Center in Fort Huachuca, AZ.

-On 12 August 1993, Major General Menoher became the Commanding General, U.S. Army Intelligence and Security Command.
+On 12 August 1993, as a major general, Menoher became the Commanding General, U.S. Army Intelligence and Security Command.

 From February 1995 to February 1997, Lieutenant General Menoher served as Deputy Chief of Staff for Intelligence (DCSINT), Headquarters, Department of the Army.

 Menoher was a member of the Military Intelligence Hall of Fame.

 Menoher died on 7 September 2020 after a brief illness.
 He was interred at Arlington National Cemetery on 26 March 2021.